Is Moms for Liberty Making Book Banning Great Again?

 Our indignant parent might pause at this point, look up, and solemnly ask, "Is this appropriate for a child?
 Would you read this to your kids?"

-It's an effective rhetorical maneuver that challenges the lazy moral stance many of us right-side-of-history progressives have embraced which says banning books is always wrong, or that banners are always frigid Puritans who cluck and harumph and collapse on fainting couches at the mere mention of sex.
+It's an effective rhetorical maneuver that challenges the lazy moral stance many of us right-side-of-history progressives have embraced which says censoring books is always wrong, or that those who want to do so are always frigid Puritans who cluck and harumph and collapse on fainting couches at the mere mention of sex.

 I ask, would you read this to your kids?